marchellll/golang-service-template/README.md

 ## Quick Crud Generator

-After Making Migpation and Generating Models, we can use the `sergen` to generate the CRUD for the model.
+After Making Migration and Generating Models, we can use the `sergen` to generate the CRUD for the model.

 ```sh
 # run from the root of the project